HotPocketHPE/mhguide/README.md

 Dual Blades (also called Dual Swords) is an offensive tornado with quick attacks, quick movement, and a powerful Demon Mode that drains stamina.
 Keep up with even the fastest monsters, and unleash Demon Mode at opportune times to wreak havoc!

+Demon Mode boosts the damage of your moves, and in 3rd and 4th gen, grants a fast sidestep dodge, but drains stamina over time.
+Use it when you can, but makes sure that you have enough stamina left to dodge if need be.

+Dash Juice is extremely powerful on Dual Blades, as it will allow you to remain in Demon Mode indefinitely!
+Don't overuse it though, as the ingredients are uncommon, and learning to manage stamina properly is an important skill.
+Save it for difficult quests.

 ## Long Sword

 Long Sword is an easy to learn weapon with flowing attacks and good mobility.
 Use the Spirit Meter for big, sweeping slashes and keep up the offensive!

 The Fade Slash is the heart and soul of Long Sword.
 It's a bit slow, but both deals damage and moves you backwards (or left/right in 3rd and 4th gen).
 Use it near the end of your attacks to get into position.

-Filling up your Spirit Meter will make it flash for a while, which prevents it from decaying and ups your damage.
+Filling up your Spirit Meter will make it flash for a while, which prevents it from decaying and slightly ups your damage.
 In 3rd and 4th gen, hitting with the last attack of your Spirit combo will level up your aura (white -> yellow -> red).
-This also upgrades your damage, so go for it when you can.
+Higher levels give higher damage multipliers.

 ## Lance